 Any person may file a complaint alleging the District violated this policy and procedures.
-An individuals should file a written complaint with the [designate position].
+An individuals should file a written complaint with the Assistant Superintendent/Vice President of Human Resources.
 The District shall also process complaints that allege unlawful discrimination according to the procedures set forth in AP 3430 Prohibition of Harassment and AP 3435 Discrimination and Harassment Complaints and Investigations.